Master Terms of Service

 11.3.

 Insurance.
 Corti will maintain commercially appropriate insurance coverage given the nature of the Corti Services and Corti’s obligations under the Agreement.
 Such insurance will be in good industry standard form with appropriate licensed insurance carriers and will include commercially appropriate cyber liability insurance coverage.
 Upon request, Corti will provide the Customer with certificates of insurance evidencing such coverage.
+For Corti Products that are classified as medical devices, Corti will additionally maintain product liability insurance and professional indemnity insurance appropriate to the regulatory classification, intended use, and risk profile of such Corti Products, in amounts consistent with industry standards for medical device software of comparable classification and use.

 11.4.